trashcanWolves/trashcanWolvesPorfolio/README.md

 ## Notes

 - Format the Cue sheet for The Real Inspector Hound needs to be to work on the website, Same note Applies to Cue Sheet for A Scar is Born
+- What to do about not being able to find any content to put on The Brothers Grimn Spectaculathon Page